Ballroom Dance Bashed and Re-Bashed: Controversial Moments in the Waltz's History

 The dance caught on with less moral panic in the Victorian Era.
 Queen Victoria became a fan of the dance and danced it with skill.
 Some Strauss family members wrote music for it, most notably those of Johann I and his sons.

 Despite society's adaptations, some objection to the waltz remained.
-One etiquette manual, Donald Walker’s Exercises for Ladies, stated that women would risk back injuries and dizziness because of the excessive swirling.
+One etiquette manual, Donald Walker’s Exercises for Ladies, stated that women would risk back injuries and dizziness due of the excessive swirling.
 Other books on good manners also discouraged people from dancing that until about 1844, when the polka reached its zenith and became acceptable in dance gatherings.

 Waltz History Repeated Itself in the 2000s